CrazyBoy49z/awesome-modx-revo/README.md

 ### Debugging
 *Easier debugging in MODX Revolution.*

-- [Bloodline](https://modx.com/extras/package/bloodline) - Bloodline summarizes all components used to generate a MODX page so you can quickly find the Chunks, Snippets, or TVs responsible for generating a particular part of a page.
+- [Bloodline](https://modx.com/extras/package/bloodline) - Bloodline summarizes all components used to generate a page so you can quickly find the Chunks, Snippets, or TVs responsible for generating a particular part of a page.
 - [controlErrorLog](https://modx.com/extras/package/controlerrorlog) - Error log in a popup in the manager views.
 Email notification about changes in the error log.
 - [xBug](https://modx.com/extras/package/xbug) - Utility extra that can be used to profile page loads, xPDOQuery objects, and SQL Queries.